Stellar- and AGN-Driven Outflows in JWST Galaxies at z=3-9: More Frequent, Wider Opening Angles, and Mostly Bounded: Results and Discussions

 We test whether the ionized outflows have enough velocity to escape from the gravitational potential well by comparing the outflow velocity to the escape velocity $v_\mathrm{esc}$.
 Following \cite{Heckman00}, we estimate the outflow velocity from the equation below:

 where $r$ denotes the radius to evaluate $v_\mathrm{esc}$ usually approximated by the half-light radius.
 The value of $r_\mathrm{max}$ is the halo radius calculated in Section \ref{galaxy_sample}.
-An approximation of $v_\mathrm{esc}=3v_\mathrm{cir}$ can be adopted because the escape velocity is not sensitive to the value of $r_\mathrm{max}/r$ in the range of $10-100$ \citep{Veilleux+05}. \Car~use a software named \texttt{galpy} to evaluate $v_\mathrm{esc}$ at $z=0$ given by the gravitational potential of dark matter and galactic disk that can be described by the Navarro-Frenk-White (NFW) profile \citep[][]{Navarro+96} and the Hernquist profile \citep[][]{Hernquist90}, respectively.
-We follow the methods in \Car~and consider the redshift evolution of average cosmic density when deriving the NFW profile.
-We find $3\vcir$ is a robust approximation of escape velocity although a factor of two smaller than those presented in \Car.
-In Figure \ref{fig:outflow_escape}, we show the ratio of $\vout/v_\mathrm{esc}$ as a function of stellar mass.
-The ratios derived by \Car~and by our recalculation are displayed with grey and red crosses, respectively.
+An approximation of $v_\mathrm{esc}=3v_\mathrm{cir}$ can be adopted because the escape velocity is not sensitive to the value of $r_\mathrm{max}/r$ in the range of $10-100$ \citep{Veilleux+05}. \Car~use a software named \texttt{galpy} to evaluate $v_\mathrm{esc}$ at $z=0$ given by the gravitational potential of dark matter and galactic disk that can be described by the Navarro-Frenk-White (NFW) profile \citep[][]{Navarro+96} and the Hernquist profile \citep[][]{Hernquist90}, respectively. {We follow the methods in \Car~and find $3\vcir$ is a robust approximation of escape velocity comparing to the uncertainties on outflow velocity.} In Figure \ref{fig:outflow_escape}, we show the ratio of $\vout/v_\mathrm{esc}$ as a function of stellar mass.
+The ratios derived by \Car\ are displayed with grey crosses.
+The difference between our results and \Car\ might be given by the techniques applied for spectra fitting and outflow detections.
 With a sample size of 30 galaxies with outflows, we find almost all of the outflows at $3<z<9$ can not escape from the gravitational but return as fountains.